Cluster categories for marked surfaces: punctured case: Strings and tagged curves

 \begin{proof} By Lemma~\ref{lem:loz-conn}, any two admissible triangulations are connected by a sequence of $\lozenge$-flips.
 Then using induction, it is sufficient to consider the case of $\T'=f_i(\T)$ a $\lozenge$-flip of $\T$.
-By \eqref{eq:sim}, there is an equivalence $\widetilde{\mu}_i:\C(\T)\simeq\C(\T')$.
+Recall that there is an equivalence $\widetilde{\mu}_i:\C(\T)\simeq\C(\T')$.

 We claim that for any tagged curve $(\gamma,\kappa)\in\TC$,